gvwilson/thirdbit/_posts/2022/2022-02-01-what-i-would-change-in-lox.md

 My guess is that there's about 100 hours of work on the bullet list and another 100 for the runtime hooks and debugger, but I think the result would be a very nice little teaching language.
-If only the days were longer...
+If only the days were longer…